 There were plenty of options for day tours from Shanghai, but I’m not one that takes to being herded around like cattle on a big group tour.
 I wanted to spend a night or two in these ancient villages, wake up to see the sunrise over the canals, and really hunker down and soak in this culture.

 I turned to Viator Tour Guides, where I’ve had great success in finding private guides.
-I landed on Harris (it is Chinese-like to adopt an English name), who spoke English, was located in Shanghai and had his own vehicle so he could be both driver and guide.
-With his help, I settled on two towns to visit over the course of three days and then started looking for lodging.
+I landed on Harris (it is Chinese-like to adopt an English name), who spoke English, was located in Shanghai.
+He had his own vehicle so he could be both driver and guide.
+With his help, I settled on two China water towns to visit over the course of three days and then started looking for lodging.

 These ancient villages are so far off the beaten path that I couldn’t find any places to stay on popular travel websites.
-Harris came to the rescue.
-I told him I wanted to be in the heart of these villages, in a place that offered a traditional Chinese bed and without any hesitation, he was able to book rooms for me at some local properties.
+Harris then came to my rescue.
+I told him I wanted to be in the heart of these water town villages, in a place that offered a traditional Chinese bed, and without any hesitation, he was able to book rooms for me at some of the local properties.

 Harris greeted me upon arrival at the Shanghai airport, then it was off to Xitang (a drive of roughly 90 minutes).
 More than a thousand years old, this village looks like something out of a fairytale, with its maze of canals laced together with stone bridges, covered walkways, and stucco-like houses and shops hugging the water.
 As close as we could come by vehicle to the heart of Xitang was about a ½ mile.
 So we lugged my belongings along the cobbled, narrow passageways until we reached Guihe Garden Hotel.